PatrikTrefil/dmenu-khard-contacts/README.md

 ./scont
 ```

 You need a tool to sync your contacts.
 You will probably need a CardDAV client.
-I recommend [khard](https://github.com/scheibler/khard/).
+This tool is optimised for [khard](https://github.com/scheibler/khard/).

 Dmenu is required.
 You can get it as a package from all major repositories or download from [the official website](https://tools.suckless.org/dmenu/) and build manually.